AJ8GH/AJ8GH/README.md

-### Hi there 👋 welcome to my Github!
+### Welcome to my Github 🙂

-I am a software engineer with a passion for solving problems with code.
-Please feel free to reach out about any of my work!
+I am a junior software engineer with experience in Node.js, JavaScript and Ruby on Rails.

+Solving problems by writing high quality, clean code is what exictes me about this industry.

+You can find my Github CV in my pinned repositories.
+Please reach out if you are interested in my work and skills!